Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 INDIGO is a part of the Government Outcomes Lab at the Blavatnik School of Government, University of Oxford.
 The Government Outcomes Lab represents a ground-breaking example of research-to-practice innovation.
 Our work demonstrates the power of an academic institution walking shoulder to shoulder with governments and related organisations to enhance policy and practice towards better outcomes for people.
 Explore the Government Outcomes Lab's events, news and tools here.

-The Hack-and-Learn is a two-week online event where participants will have the chance to choose from a selection of data-related challenges set by our team at the Government Outcomes Lab and our partners.
-A letter of participation will be provided to those participants who actively engage in one or more challenges.
+The Hack-and-Learn is a two-week online event where participants had the chance to choose from a selection of data-related challenges set by our team at the Government Outcomes Lab and our partners.
+A letter of participation was provided to those participants who actively engage in one or more challenges.

 While some data enthusiasts might enjoy doing the coding and data wrangling, others might prefer researching, writing and tackling policy issues around the project.
 Those interested in graphic design can also help out by creating stunning data visualisations.

 The aim of Hack-and-Learn is not just to improve data in the field, but also to share learnings with others.
-At the end of the two weeks, we will host a Show and Tell session on 23 September at 2 pm BST for each team to share their reflections and outputs.
-Along with our partners, we will then collate these lessons learnt into a blog and discuss them at the Peer Learning session on 17 November.
+At the end of the two weeks, we will host a Show and Tell session on 28 September 1.00pm BST for each team to share their reflections and outputs.
+Along with our partners, we will then collate these lessons learnt into a blog and discuss them at a Peer Learning session.
 Any participant who wants to share their story is welcome to contribute as co-author of the blog.
 The blog will be part of our Oxford Government Outcomes Blog.

 For past Hack-and-Learn events, we had teams visualising foreign philanthropy to India, mapping the network of organisations involved in impact bond projects and investigating whether impact investors were aligning their outcomes-based contracts with the UN SDGs.
-To learn more about what the teams got up to in past editions of the event, you can read our Hack and Learn Technical and Learning Report March 2021 here, our Hack and Learn Technical and Learning Report September 2021 here or our most recent blog on the Hack and Learn event here.
+To learn more about what the teams got up to in past editions of the event, you can read our blog on Hack and Learn Spring 2022, our blog on Hack and Learn Summer 2022 or our most recent blog on Hack and Learn Spring 2023.

 Inspired by the data visualisations developed during our last Hack-and-Learn, we integrate most of the outputs to our website, including our prototype Sankey diagram which examines the relation between social outcomes and SDGs, set up by Hack Team 4, or our new pipeline dataset, designed and brainstormed by Hack Team 12.